u-boot/u-boot/doc/usage/environment.rst

     anything other than "no", U-Boot does go through all available network interfaces.

+httpdstp
+    If this is set, the value is used for HTTP's TCP destination port instead of the default port 80.

 netretry
     When set to "no" each network operation will either succeed or fail without retrying.